vafagh/PowerPinger/PORT_SCAN_ANALYSIS.md

 - `24.144.80.24` - Ping: Failed, Ports: 80,443,22 (HTTP/HTTPS/SSH working)
 - `24.144.80.29` - Ping: Failed, Ports: 22 (SSH working)

 **Analysis**: These systems have ICMP ping blocked at the firewall level but allow TCP connections to services.
-This is common in enterprise environments or censorship systems that block diagnostic tools while allowing actual services.
+This is common in enterprise environments or security systems that block diagnostic tools while allowing actual services.

-#### 2. Ping-Only / Likely Censored (2 IPs - 8%)
+#### 2. Ping-Only / Likely Filtered (2 IPs - 8%)
 These IPs show **ping works but no services accessible**:
 - `24.144.80.5` - Ping: Success (47ms), Ports: None
 - `24.144.80.14` - Ping: Success (59ms), Ports: None